UCICaoLab/Dislocation-neural-network/README.md

 Training_validation.npy: Contains predicted results versus the actual barriers computed using the Nudged Elastic Band (NEB) method in LAMMPS, for both training and validation datasets.

-Prediction.npy: Features predicted results compared to the actual barriers for prediction dataset.
+Prediction.npy: Features predicted results compared to the actual barriers for the prediction dataset.

 2. Folder Lattice_representation: